geraveoyomama/sconce/README.md

+Welcome to Sconce!

-## Space Engineers Torch Server on a Linux Debian Docker with Wine 9
+## podman TorchAPI Server in Debian-slim with Wine 9
 ---

 ![TorchAPI GUI in VNC](images/torchapi-vnc.png)

-This is a Docker image you can build yourself from Debian slim docker.
+This is a container image you can build yourself from Debian-slim.
 It will launch Space Engineers Torch Server, and you can interact with it through a passworded VNC server, or through Command Line Interface (CLI).